 - Removal of the offending plaster if any

-- Absolute dietary restriction should be imposed, supplemented by nasogastric suction.
+- The absolute dietary restriction should be imposed, supplemented by nasogastric suction.

 - Intravenous fluids are essential to maintain hydration and to correct any electrolyte or acid-base abnormalities.